Booking plumbing and drainage audits

 All documentation associated with the plumbing installations (including certificates of compliance and sanitary as-constructed drawings) must be submitted to the OTR within seven days of completing the work.

 - overall compliance with the relevant sections of the Plumbing Code of Australia

 - flood gullies

 - backflow prevention (where required)

 - heated water services (including temperature control devices and energy efficiency requirements)

 - non-drinking water installations (including signage, cross-connection and separation test, identification, loop and valves installed in the correct locations where required)

-- visibility of water industry entity water meters and sewer connection points.
+- water industry entity water meters and sewer connection points

 For more information

 - Instructions for Booking audits via Plumbbooking and eCoC